 Entrepreneurship + Startups

-I met my business partners through work and meetups, and together we created Kennason, LLC, a consulting company for UX research, strategy, and design.
-We have worked with great and inspiring clients, and we are always excited by new and challenging ideas.
+I met my business partner at RPI and in 2015 we created Kennason, LLC — a consulting company for UX research, strategy, and design.
+We have worked with great and inspiring clients, from small tech startups to giant national organizations, and we are always excited by new and challenging ideas.

 I am a social sciences person who kinda morphed into a creative entrepreneur somehow, and small talk at weddings is a real bitch when somebody asks what I do for a living.